aviadhaham/cloudcate/README.md

 ## How to Use It

-Visit `http://localhost:8080` in your browser.
-The UI is straightforward: select the AWS service you're searching for (e.g., S3, EC2) and input your search terms.
+Select the AWS service you're searching for (e.g., S3, EC2) and input your search terms.
 CloudCate will search through the specified AWS profiles and regions, showing you the resources that match your query.

 ## License